adethe1st/Terraform-VPC-bastion-host/README.md

 ![VPC-Bastion-Host](Terraform%20VPC%20Bastion.svg)

 There is a placeholder file in the private key folder.
 This is used to hold the .pem file you would get from AWS access keys.
 Terraform provisioners would need this access to bootstrap some of the scripts used.
-Also, enusre the you change the name of the .pem used in the
+Also, enusre the you change the name of the .pem used in the Bastion-Provisioners file, in line 10 & 16